kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - This Transit Point will be used later to return quickly to Rukil
 - Activate Solo Mode
 - As Bastila, click to open the gate to the infected outcasts
-- As MC, [Save Teleport](<../Techniques/Save Teleporting>) towards Igear until the convo happens: 5
+- As MC, [Save Teleport](<../Techniques/Save Teleporting>) towards Igear until the gate convo happens: 5
 - Swap to Bastila and [Hard Buffer](<../Techniques/Save Buffering#hard-buffers>) into the cell to skip the rakghoul fight
-- Talk to Infected Outcasts: 2,2
+- Talk to Infected Outcasts as Bastila: 2,2
   - ***Begins and Finishes "Infected Outcasts"***
-- [Save Teleport](<../Techniques/Save Teleporting>) forward so Igear accosts you: 3
+- Still as Bastila, [Save Teleport](<../Techniques/Save Teleporting>) forward so Igear accosts you: 3

 ```
 SHOPPING: Igear
 - BUY:
   - Vibration Cell
-- End: 102 Credits
+- End: 212 Credits
 ```

 - Deactivate Solo Mode and Cancel Combat
 - [Save Teleport](<../Techniques/Save Teleporting>) to the main gate
 - Kill the rakghoul attacking Hendar
-  - Bastila can use Stun to lower the rakghoul's defense if desired
+  - Bastila can use Stun to lower the rakghoul's defense, making a one-shot from MC much more likely
 - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS to [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) Mission's CS via QS/QL
 - Talk to Mission to recruit her
   - *Party: Keep Mission and Carth when prompted*